-Tiny, but charming, Gordie's house in the alley behind Lake Street bears the number 505 1/2.
-It is a few minutes walking, barefoot, to the beach.
+ABOVE: Tiny, but charming, Gordie's house in the alley behind Lake Street bears the number 505 1/2.
+It is a few minutes walk, barefoot, of course, to the beach.
 (Photo, September 2012)

 Wride continued to follow Gordie as he moved to his table at the Sugar Shack on Main Street.